-Our approach to Responsible Investment
+Our Approach to Responsible Investment

-First Sentier Investors' purpose is to deliver sustainable investment success for the benefit of our clients, employees, society and our shareholder and our vision is to be a provider of world-leading investment expertise and client solutions, led by our responsible investment principles.
+First Sentier Investors' purpose is to deliver sustainable investment success for the benefit of our clients, employees, society and our shareholders.
+Our vision is to be a provider of world-leading investment expertise and client solutions, led by our Responsible Investment principles.